The Sumerians

 First of all, Cool, this is a really intriguing ancient Mesopotamian culture, isn't it?

-Because it feels almost, we mentioned it just before we started talking, like the Phoenicians and the Assyrians.
+Because it feels almost, we mentioned it just before we started talking, it's about the Phoenicians and the Assyrians.

 The Sumerians, it's another name that I'm sure most people have heard of, but probably don't know actually too much about.